billstclair/elm-oauth-middleware/README.md

 The grant flow requires a redirect (callback) server.
 That is also included in this package, but you must set it up on a server machine running Node.js.
 One server can handle multiple OAuth authorization services and webapps requiring authorization.

+The Authorization Code grant flow is usually used for server-based web sites, where all the communication with the OAuth authorization and token server, and with the authenticated site, happens on the web server.
+This package allows you to do all but the token server communication in your Elm code, in the browser.

+Many OAuth-verified services provide one of the client-only grant flows.
+Those are supported directly by the [`truqu/elm-oauth2`](http://package.elm-lang.org/packages/truqu/elm-oauth2/latest) package, and don't require this package.

 # How it works

 Your Elm client software contacts the authorization server, via the `OAuthMiddleware` module, passing the `clientId`, `<redirectUri>`, and `<state>`.
 That sends the customer to the server web site to authorize the OAuth connection.
 If she successfully logs in, the authorization server redirects to the `<redirectUri>` with: